-If a situation arises where staff on a trip suspect a student may be in possession of an item or any substance that may compromise their safety or the safety of others on the trip, a bag search may be necessary.
-Unless a member of SLT is on the trip, the Trip Leader will contact the member of SLT who is on call to explain the situation.
-If a bag search is deemed necessary then authorisation for this to take place must be given by the Headteacher or a designated Deputy Headteacher, as necessary.
+If a situation arises where staff on a trip suspect activity that may compromise the safety of an individual student or others on the trip, a bag search may be necessary.
+In circumstances where a member of SLT is not on the trip, the Trip Leader will contact the member of SLT who is on call for the trip to explain the situation.
+If a bag search is deemed necessary then authorisation for this to take place can ONLY be given by the Headteacher.